top of page

 Authority

-Whanaungatanga is premised on positive and enduring human connections and interactions.
+Whanaungatanga is premised on positive and enduring human connections and interactions with all of life, including nature.

-In the tika transition context, kaitiakitanga ensures that climate transition strategy, policy and action considers all resources, peoples and places.
+In the tika transition context, kaitiakitanga ensures that climate action is embedded in our stewardship role.

-The concept of utu or balance rests on the idea that ‘for everything given or taken a return of some kind [is] required’.
+The concept of tauutuutu, or reciprocity and balance, rests on the idea that ‘for everything given or taken a return of some kind is required’.

 Mana has to do with the place and leadership status of the individual in the group.